 Alternative asset management, financial institutions and investment funds:

-- Carlyle’s credit platform, in its transaction to become the new investment adviser to Vertical Capital Income Fund, a closed end fund registered under the '40 Act
+- Carlyle’s credit platform, in its fund adoption of Vertical Capital Income Fund, a publicly traded closed end fund registered under the ‘40 Act

 - BC Partners’ credit platform, in multiple transactions regarding business development companies (BDCs) registered under the '40 Act, including transactions involving KCAP Financial (subsequently renamed Portman Ridge Finance Corporation), OHA Investment Corp, Garrison Capital, Harvest Capital Credit Corporation and Capitala Finance Corp

-- SkyBridge Capital, an alternative asset manager headed by Anthony Scaramucci, in its sale of a minority stake to Island Bay Ventures
+- SkyBridge Capital, an alternative asset manager headed by Anthony Scaramucci, in its sale of a minority stake to an affiliate of FTX

 - Diameter Capital Partners, an alternative asset manager, in its sale of a minority stake to Apollo